Youth Summer Camps 2026

 Cost: $385 for members, $405 for non-members per camp.

-We are running two camps for middle school students this summer!
+We are running two week-long opportunities for middle school students this summer!

 Naturalist In Training: July 6-10 (co-ed)